SATISFACTORY ACADEMIC PROGRESS (SAP) 101(2013/2014)

 SAP Ineligible: A student can become ineligible for the following reasons:

-Students on an SAP Ineligible status can appeal this status once during their lifetime at NC.
-In order to appeal, the student must have extenuating circumstances that occurred during the period that the student did not meet SAP.
-To appeal, the student must document the circumstance for not meeting SAP and must provide official documentation.
-Examples of extenuating circumstances may include:
+Students on an SAP Ineligible status can appeal this status and if the student’s appeal status becomes Appeal Approved, the Appeal Approved status is a Once during the student’s lifetime at Riverside Community College District (RCCD).
+In order to appeal due to not meeting Qualitative Standards or Pace of Progression, the student must have extenuating circumstances that occurred during the period that the student did not meet SAP.
+To appeal, the student must document the extenuating circumstances for not meeting SAP and must provide official documentation.
+Some examples of extenuating circumstances that must be supported by providing official documentation may include:

 - Death of an immediate family member